dmbarbour/glas/docs/GlasLangExt.md

 ### Value Injection

+        !inject(value)

-The compile-time environment shall provide a method to inject arbitrary values into the abstract runtime.
-Perhaps simply `!inject(value)`.
-This is a one-way path, we cannot extract abstract values because that would hinder parsing in the presence of errors for debugging.
+A parser may inject arbitrary values into the abstract runtime.
+This is one-way path - we cannot extract abstract values because that would hinder parsing in the presence of errors for debugging.

 ### Scope Control

 The compile-time environment shall provide a method to limit scope of one parse action relative to another, e.g. `!scoped(scope:P1, parser:P2)` extracts a range of input based on `P1` then returns the result of `P2` exposing only this input range.

 The main motive for this is error isolation, especially with DSLs or distrusted parser functions.

+### Module and Package Access

+The compilet-ime en

 ### Region Annotation